Barbecue Joints in and Around Austin

 Rudy’s, Various Locations: You’ve been there, you know the story, this is a chain of passable Central Texas style barbecue joints that folks who have not yet been to barbecue nirvana really enjoy.
 The rule of thumb is that if you find yourself in a town where you know nothing about the restaurants and they have a Rudy’s, it is a safe bet you will enjoy your lunch here. http://www.rudysbbq.com/page/home

-Stiles Switch, Austin: The brisket is tender and flavorful, but it is not always rendered sufficiently and at times it will dry out too quickly.
+Stiles Switch, Austin: The brisket is flavorful, but it is not always rendered sufficiently and at times it will not be tender enough.
 However, the beef rib at this restaurant always is full flavored and right on the mark.
 The pork ribs have a rich flavor, but at times can be a little greasy.
 Still, this place is putting out some above average barbecue and it definitely is worth a visit. http://www.stilesswitchbbq.com/static/

 Cooper’s, Austin: The moist brisket was not tender and not nearly enough fat had been rendered.
 Still, it was pretty flavorful and the bark was right on the mark.
 The pork ribs are of the old school savory variety and they had good flavoring and were not greasy at all, but they were not tender.
 The beef rib was very good.
 Unless they make some vast improvements to the moist brisket there is no reason to order it.
 They key is to not allow them to carve up the moist brisket with the electric knife because all that does is hide the flaws and it dries out the meat.
 Also, it probably is best to not go first thing in the morning because it tastes like they might be serving yesterday’s brisket instead of using the day old meat for chopped beef sammys. http://coopersbbqaustin.com/